-What qualifications do I need to teach English in the Czech Republic?
+What Qualifications Do You Need to Teach English in the Czech Republic?

 Language schools in Czechia want you to have a TEFL/TESOL certificate, and while a college degree is not necessary, it helps.
 Private students are less picky about your certificates or degrees but do have a preference for native English speaking teachers.

 The story my students recount is that when Communism ended, teachers swapped their Russian language textbooks for English language textbooks and maintained a 1-2 chapter lead over their students as the whole country tried to catch up to the West.
 As a result, native-speaking English teachers are seen as highly valuable to employers here.
 Preschools and summer camps will often have duos of Czech/English teachers for beginning students.

 On a scale of 1-10, 1 being “very easy to find work right out of TEFL,” the average respondent gave Prague a 2.
 I had two jobs at two schools on the Monday after my TEFL graduation, and both wanted me for full-time work.
 Like a lunatic, I taught 9×60-minute classes a day for the first 6 months until I realized I could work half that much and afford to live just fine.

 Most of the teachers polled teach English in Prague at private language schools; many teach at pre-schools and kindergartens.
 Business English is in high demand as many Czechs need English to do business with their German, French or Italian counterparts.
 “In-company” classes are extremely popular, sending students into various companies or offices around town for small or individual classes.
 I’ve taught at tech companies, law offices and the Embassy of Saudi Arabia.